dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T975: Integration balances preserving heritage and embracing culture.
+### T975: Integration balances preserving roots and embracing new culture.

 |Support|
 |---|